function61/eventhorizon-exampleapp-go/README.md

 - Golang, Linux, Docker
 - Embedded database (BoltDB)
 - ORM layer (Storm) on top of BoltDB.
-Normally I wouldn't recommend using an ORM but it was the least amount of code to persist data.
+Normally I wouldn't recommend using an ORM but it was the least amount of code to persist data to make this demo work.

 Setup streams etc.